Status of CWD

 Below are details on the initiation of DEC's CWD surveillance program, information on the first case of CWD in New York and actions taken by DEC to minimize its spread.

-- New York initiated a statewide CWD surveillance program in response to the first detection of the disease in western states of North America.
+- First detection of CWD in North America.
+New York initiated a statewide CWD surveillance program in response to the first detection of the disease in western states of North America.

 - DEC initiated Part 189: Chronic Wasting Disease regulations to reduce the risk of bringing the disease into New York and to minimize its spread if it was detected in our state.

-- In early April, the first case of CWD was confirmed in five white-tailed deer from two captive breeding facilities in Oneida County.
+- First case of CWD in New York: In early April, the first case of CWD was confirmed in five white-tailed deer from two captive breeding facilities in Oneida County.